eth-sri/zkay/README.md

 ## Transform Transactions

-To specify a specific scenario (i.e., a sequence of transactions), see the example scenario in `./examples/exam/scenario.py`.
+To see how a sequence of transactions (i.e., a _scenario_) can be specified, see the example in `/path/to/eval-ccs-2019/examples/exam/scenario.py`.
 To transform this scenario, run the `scenario.py` script.
 To transform the `exam` scenario example, run

 ```bash
 # run docker container